MachineCalcs

 How it works

 The gear ratio is the driven tooth count divided by the driving tooth count: i = z₂ / z₁ A ratio above 1:1 is a reduction — the output turns slower than the input but with proportionally more torque.
 The output speed and torque are n₂ = n₁ / i and T₂ = T₁ · i (ideal, before mesh losses).
+The same ratio logic drives belts and chains — see the pulley and sprocket calculators.
+To turn that torque into tooth loads for shafts and bearings, use the gear mesh force calculator.
+For a longer derivation and vehicle examples, see how to calculate gear ratio.

 If the driven gear turns a wheel, the road speed is the wheel speed times the tire circumference: v = n₂ · π · d_tire.
 For a complete drivetrain, multiply the transmission ratio by the final-drive ratio to get the overall ratio, then apply it here.